Henrygb/Weight_Lifting/index.md

 Prediction of test set
 ----------------------

 A fitted model allows prediction from the test set.
-The values need to be converted from a factor varibale to characters.
+The values need to be converted from a factor variable vector to characters before submission.

 ```r